futbolpal/gitea-agents/.kilocode/rules/product.md

 - Run continuously with interval POLLING_FREQUENCY seconds.
 - For each repository in GITEA_REPOS:
   - Query Gitea API for issues (open, unlabeled, not already reserved).
+  - Check for reserved issues/comments that have no active subprocess (work not done) and respawn.
   - For active PRs, query for comments and review comments.
   - Filter qualifying issues (e.g., exclude those with certain labels).
-  - Filter comments that already have an 'eyes' reaction.
+  - Filter comments that already have a 'heart' reaction (addressed).
+  - For comments with 'eyes' reaction but no active subprocess, respawn.

 #### 3. Work Processing